This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Chances are you are probably using WiFi so we won’t really address turning that off here but turning off the other services is a simple process you should learn.

-Step 1: Go to the Apple menu > System Preferences > Bluetooth.
+Step 1: Go to the Apple menu > System Preferences (System Settings on macOS Ventura and above) > Bluetooth.

 If you have to use Bluetooth for your mouse or Airpods, turning off the Location Service will also save the MacBook battery.